OmniLayer/spec/README.md

 Appended properties must not be treated as the same asset in the UI or protocol parsers (the appended properties have independent values), but the UI should indicate that more property has been appended by the issuer and link to the other properties.

+A property can be replaced and appended multiple times, even abandoning and un-abandoning it more than once.
+The UI should provide a way to present a property's history of replacement and appending properties.

 The Ecosystem for the property must be the same as the ecosystem for the "Currency identifier desired", i.e. both must be in the Mastercoin ecosystem or both must be in the Test Mastercoin ecosystem.

 Any time the name of a property is displayed, the ID number of the property must also be displayed with it in the format "NAME (ID)", to avoid name collisions.
 For instance, "Quantum Miner (8)".
 This is very important to prevent a malicious user from creating a property to impersonate another property.